bbarres/Realtime/README.md

 ## R scripts
 In this section, you will find the list of the different scripts used in the article with a brief description of their purpose.

-- **RealTime_load.R:** the script to load the different data sets, functions and packages that are necessary for the data analyses and representation in the R environment.
-- **RealTime_evolpheno.R:** script to analyze and plot the evolutionary patterns of the main phenotypic traits over the years.
-- **RealTime_plot_SurvShannon.R:** script to compute the Shannon index evolution and to plot the Figure of the survival and Shannon index evolution.
 - **RealTime_Fstcomparison.R:** script to compute F-statistics and compare them across the different treatment and time.
 The output files are stored in a Genepop folder created within the output folder.
 - **RealTime_GENHET.R:** script to compute intra-individual heterozygosity indices.
-The code to produce the related Figure is also included.
 - **RealTime_GWAS.R:** script to perform the Genome-Wide Association analyses for both treatment.
 This script will produce two folders each containing results from the GWAS analyses.
-These output files are necessary for plotting the manhattan and GWAS plot.
+These output files are necessary for plotting the manhattan and GWAS plot (see scripts below).
+- **RealTime_load.R:** the script to load the different data sets, functions and packages that are necessary for the data analyses and representation in the R environment.
+- **RealTime_plot_evolpheno.R:** script to analyze and plot the evolutionary patterns of the main phenotypic traits over the years.
+- **RealTime_plot_FigS2_map.R:** script to plot the map (Figure S2) of the experimental setup.
+- **RealTime_plot_FigS4_indQual.R:** script to plot the scatterplot used to determined the individuals genotyped with the SNP markers with sufficient quality.
+- **RealTime_plot_FigsIndHeter.R:** script to produce the Figures related to intra-individual heterozygosity (Figure 8, Figure S7 and Figure S16).
+The *RealTime_GENHET.R* must be run prior to this script in order to produce the necessary entry files.
+- **RealTime_plot_glm.R:** script to plot the Figures (Figure 3, Figure S10, Figure S11 and Figure S12) related to the GLM analyses performed in SAS.
+- **RealTime_plot_GoldGate_SNP.R:** script to plot the scatterplot examples of variable quality SNP markers.
+Figure S5 and Figure S6 are produce using this script.
+- **RealTime_plot_SurvShannon.R:** script to compute the Shannon index evolution and to plot the Figure of the survival and Shannon index evolution.
 - **RealTime_plot_manhattan.R:** script to plot the manhattan plot Figure.
 - **RealTime_plot_GWAS.R:** script to plot the GWAS results for the SNP of interest.